 Roddy Piper: Bio

-Although a beloved member of the WWE Hall of Fame, "Rowdy" Roddy Piper began his WWE career as one of the most-hated villains ever to step between the ropes.
+Although a beloved member of the WWE Hall of Fame, "Rowdy" Roddy Piper began his WWE career as one of the most hated villains ever to step between the ropes.
 After making his bones in the NWA during the late '70s, the Hot Rod came to WWE in 1984, where he quickly rose to astronomical heights.
-He became a WWE mainstay, and often engaged in heated interview segments that rank among the most-entertaining interview segments in the company’s history.
+He became a WWE mainstay and often engaged in heated interview segments that rank among the most entertaining in the company’s history.

-WrestleMania III marked a significant night for Piper, as it marked his last match before a brief retirement from the ring.
+WrestleMania III marked a significant night for Piper, as it was his last match before a brief retirement from the ring.
 Piper defeated Adrian Adonis by using a Sleeper Hold and added to the humiliating loss by shaving his nemesis's head.
-As Adonis’ locked were shorn, the Silverdome erupted, earning Piper one of his biggest ovations in WWE.
+As Adonis’ locks were shorn, the Silverdome erupted, earning Piper one of his biggest ovations in WWE.

 After another brief stint away from WWE, Piper came back as interim President of WWE in 1996.
-He went on that same year to face Goldust in a Hollywood Backlot Brawl at WrestleMania XII.
-Piper won the bout and stripped the Golden One down to his lingerie, revolting the crowd while also proving his status
+That same year, he faced Goldust in a Hollywood Backlot Brawl at WrestleMania XII.
+Piper won the bout and stripped the Golden One down to his lingerie, revolting the crowd while also proving his status.